twbs/bootstrap/docs/layout/media-object.md

 ---
 layout: page
-title: Media
+title: Media object
 group: layout
 ---

-Abstract object styles for building custom components (like blog comments, Tweets, etc) that feature a left- or right-aligned piece of content alongside textual content.
+The [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) is an abstract element used as the basis for building more complex and repetitive components (like blog comments, Tweets, etc).
+Included is support for left and right aligned content, content alignment options, nesting, and more.

+{% callout info %}
+**Heads up!** When [flexbox mode]({{ site.baseurl }}/getting-started/flexbox/) is enabled, the media object will use `flex` styles wherever possible.
+{% endcallout %}

 ## Contents